Certain BCS wavefunctions are quantum many-body scars: Example 1: 2D single-orbital Hubbard model

-The ground states $\psi_0$ \eqref{eq:etaPspgs} and \eqref{eq:zetaPspgs} (green filled circles in Fig. \ref{fig:numericsEtaPandZeta}) and the excitations $(\CO^{\gamma\dagger})^n\ket{\psi_0}$ above them (blue triangles) are identified by an exact identity overlap.
-In all the cases that we have studied numerically the ground state \eqref{eq:genTowerWf} has the largest (over the full Hilbert space) expectation value for both 1- $\braket{\CO^{\dagger}_j}$ and 2-point $\braket{\CO^{\dagger}_i \CO_j}$ function also at finite $\mu$ where we do not have an analytical argument guaranteeing this.
-Furthermore scars spanned by \eqref{eq:genTowerWf} have higher $\braket{\CO^{\dagger}_i \CO_j}$ (ODLRO) as a subspace.
-Indeed, the average absolute value of ODLRO over the eta$^\prime$ states (Fig. \ref{fig:numericsEtaPandZeta} e)) is 12.5 times larger than the average value over the remaining states.
-Similarly for the zeta states this factor is 71!
-This shows that although adding the pairing potential $\delta H_0$ does induce the corresponding fluctuations in all the generic states, ODLRO in the scar subspace remains significantly larger.
+The ground state $\ket{z_0}$ \eqref{eq:zetaPspgs} (green circle in Fig. \ref{fig:numericsEtaPandZeta}) and the excitations $(\CO^{\gamma\dagger})^n\ket{z_0}$ above it (blue triangles) are identified by an exact identity overlap with the analytical wavefunctions.
+In all the cases that we have studied numerically the ground state has the largest (over the full Hilbert space) expectation value for both 1- $\braket{\CO^{\dagger}_j}$ and 2-point $\braket{\CO^{\dagger}_i \CO_j}$ function also at finite $\mu$ where we do not have an analytical argument guaranteeing this.
+Furthermore MBS spanned by \eqref{eq:genTowerWf} have higher $\braket{\CO^{\dagger}_i \CO_j}$ (ODLRO) as a subspace.
+Indeed, the average absolute value of ODLRO over the eta$^\prime$ states (Fig. 1c in the main text) is 14.2 times larger than the average value over the remaining states.
+Similarly for the zeta states this factor is 64!
+Further, as can be seen in Fig. \ref{fig:numericsEtaPandZeta} c) and Fig. 1c in the main text almost none of the generic states has ODLRO exceeding the scar subspace average (dashed line).This shows that although adding the pairing potential $\delta H_0$ does induce the corresponding fluctuations in all the generic states, ODLRO in the scar subspace remains significantly larger.

-Red triangles in Fig. \ref{fig:numericsEtaPandZeta} indicate the states that fully lie within the subspace spanned by \eqref{eq:genTowerWf} with the original raising operator \eqref{eq:1bandPairingOdag}.
-Blue triangles indicate the states created by the transformed raising operators $\CO^{\gamma \dagger}_j$ (eqs. \eqref{eq:OgammaForEta} and \eqref{eq:OgammaWS19}) above the respective ground state $|\psi^\eta_0\rangle$ and $|\psi^\zeta_0\rangle$.
-The fact that the two groups of states coincide confirms that these ground states and the "mean-field" excitations above them form a new basis in the original scar subspace \eqref{eq:genTowerWf}.
-For the case of eta$^\prime$ states this confirms that the BCS wavefunction and its excitations are linear combinations of the eta-pairing states.
+Red triangles in Fig. \ref{fig:numericsEtaPandZeta}a),b),c) indicate the states that fully lie within the subspace spanned by \eqref{eq:genTowerWf} with the original raising operator \eqref{eq:1bandPairingOdag}.
+Blue triangles indicate the states created by the transformed raising operator $\CO^{\gamma \dagger}_j$ (eq. \eqref{eq:OgammaWS19}) above the ground state $|z^\zeta_0\rangle$.
+The fact that the two groups of states coincide confirms that this ground state and the "mean-field" excitations above it form a new basis in the original scar subspace \eqref{eq:genTowerWf}.
+For the analogous case of eta$^\prime$ states in the main text this confirms that the BCS wavefunction and its excitations are linear combinations of the eta-pairing states.